 Even if the fearlessness is that of a teenager, it is the thirty something woman I grew up in who took the wheel.
 While I was standing on the shore, watching kids fishing with a landing net as tall as themselves, salty water up to their knees, I began making a list of things I want to achieve during this summer, or when the next season will step in, with rustling leaves and crisp apples.

 Mind you, it is a random list, as thoughts kept colliding in my mind as the waves I was looking at, mesmerised.
 There is a common thread, though: I strive to get better in a few selected fields, being it baking or choosing the right shoes.
 Yes, there are also frivolous but fundamental goals.

 Do you remember my January words?
 I chose seasonality and craft, and these words keep coming back with different meanings and fields of application.

 I am planning to buy my first cachemire pullover as soon as summer ends, and a good pair of leather shoes.
-I basically want to buy less, choosing high quality items which would last and which would make me feel happy.
+Basically, I want to buy less, choosing high quality items which would last and which would make me feel happy.
 I’d love to finally dust off my French (pain au chocolat, mais oui!) and to perfect my wholewheat sourdough loaf and my pizza during this summer.
-I’d love to plan our cooking workshops for 2019 within a few weeks, as to know what to expect.
+Oh, and I’d love to plan our cooking workshops for 2019 within a few weeks, as to know what to expect.
 After many months of reddish hair, I feel the urge to have my chocolate brown back, I want to feel myself again, with my Mediterranean colours and curves.